microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ## Pagination

-Operations that return a collection of resources may need should support pagination.
+Operations that return a collection of resources must consider pagination.
 There are hard limits to the payload size of HTTP responses, and when the size of a collection or the resources themselves can grow arbitrarily large there is the risk of exceeding this limit if the operation does not support pagination.
 Further, adding support for pagination is a breaking change so it should be supported in the initial GA of the service